 Alexandre Bloch has played the cello since he was six and studied at the Conservatoire d’Orléans.
 He then studied orchestral direction at the Paris Conservatoire.
 Among the orchestras he conducted are the London Symphony Orchestra, the National Orchestra of Porto, the Royal Scottish National Orchestra, the Orchestre National de Lyon and the Nordwestdeutsche Philharmonie.

-In March 2012, Bloch was awarded a scholarship from the Royal Northern College of Music in Manchester, allowing him to work for two seasons with such orchestras as the Hallé Orchestra in Manchester, the BBC Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra and the Manchester Camerata.
-In September 2012, Bloch won the Donatella Flick Conducting Competition and was appointed assistant conductor of the London Symphony Orchestra.
+In March 2012 Bloch was awarded a Fellowship at the Royal Northern College of Music in Manchester, which allowed him to work for two seasons with the Hallé Orchestra in Manchester, the BBC Philharmonic, the Royal Liverpool Philharmonic and the Manchester Camerata.
+He drew the attentions of Michael Tilson Thomas, Pierre Boulez and Esa-Pekka Salonen.